Jacksonckc/Data-Structure-Tutorial/0-welcome.md

 # Data-Structure-Tutorial
-Introduction of three different data structure with examples
+Introduction of three different data structures with examples